Cisco890/command-line-clue/game/notebook.md

 Fui a classrooms, no había nada.
 Fui a art room, no habia nada.
 Fui a science lab,no había nada.
 Fui a gymnasium, no había nada.
 Voy a regresar a investigar houses ya que no había terminado de investigarlas por completo.
+Entré a cottage y voy al cellar, no habia nada.
+Fui a living room, no había nada. fui a mansion, me movi al garden,  fui a greenhouse, no habia nada.
+Fui a library, no habia nada.
+Fui a Study, no habia nada.
+Voy a revisar todo otra vez pq no he encontrado ni el arma ni el culpable.

 Location of the crime is THE DOCK - the room must have been empty when it happened...